Astrid Grotelüschen

-Astrid Katharina Josefine Grotelüschen (née Schober 9 December 1964) is a German politician of the Christian Democratic Union (CDU) who has been serving as a member of the German Bundestag since the 18th general election, having won the direct mandate in the constituency of Delmenhorst – Wesermarsch – Oldenburg-Land in both the 2013 and 2017 general elections.
+Astrid Katharina Josefine Grotelüschen (née Schober; born 9 December 1964) is a German politician of the Christian Democratic Union (CDU) who has been serving as a member of the German Bundestag since the 18th general election, having won the direct mandate in the constituency of Delmenhorst – Wesermarsch – Oldenburg-Land in both the 2013 and 2017 general elections.
 She was already a directly elected member of the German Bundestag from 2009 to 2010, and from April 2010 until her resignation in December of the same year, State Minister for Food, Agriculture, Consumer Protection and Regional Development of Lower Saxony.

 Early life and career

-Schober was born in Cologne and grew up in Brühl (Rhineland), where she graduated from the Erzbischöfliches St. Ursula-Gymnasium in 1984.
+Schober was born in Cologne and grew up in Brühl, where she graduated from the Erzbischöfliches St. Ursula-Gymnasium in 1984.
 From 1984 to 1990, she studied food and nutrition science at the University of Bonn and graduated as a certified ecotrophologist.
 She was the first in her family to graduate from university.
 During her apprenticeship she worked (partly as an intern) in the food industry, the bakery and butcher trade, in canteen kitchens, in retirement homes and in agriculture.
 In 1990, she joined the then-family business of her in-laws, Germany's second largest turkey hatchery Ahlhorn, and in 2001 she took over the management together with her husband Garlich Grotelüschen.